Emergency Fund for Nomads

 Thank you for allowing us at Homes on Wheels Alliance the opportunity to help you in your time of need.
 Each of us have been in a position where we also needed help and we are very grateful there was someone there who cared enough to help—to pay it forward, we want to offer you that same assistance in your time of need.
 Sadly, asking for help has become a mark of shame in modern America, but we think that is a terrible mistake.
 We believe that willingly asking for help in a time of need, and joyfully giving it, are the true hallmarks of what it means to be a true human being.
-Click to continue …
+(Select link below to continue reading.)

 The RTR is a gathering in the desert southwest every winter.
 Since 2011 we have gathered in Quartzsite, AZ in January.
 In 2018, a Women’s RTR was started.
 The RTRs are where nomads come together for community, to make new friends and re-connect with old.
 In addition, we come together to help each other learn the skills to create our home on wheels, thrive as a nomad, and to honor the public lands where we camp.
 The RTRs have grown from a small gathering of 40, to an amazing happening of thousands of like-minded travelers.
 The 2020 event will be our 10th Anniversary!

 The Caravans provide a place to camp with other nomads year around.
 Participants typically find informal opportunities to learn and practice their new mobile-living skills, make friends, and have fun.
 The usual pattern for a Caravan Group is to camp on Public Land for 14 days, then move to camp at another place for 14 days, and so forth.
 HOWA staff publish the camp locations on Meetup where individuals RSVP prior to arrival to assure enough room for everyone.
 Camping is free and no amenities are provided.
 Please join us!
 Important note: The Caravans follow the Leave No Trace Principles.
-Click here for our Q & A’s about the Caravans.
+Click here for Questions & Answers about the Caravans.

 Acquired either through generous donations or outright purchase (as money allows), land throughout the country will be used to host both gatherings and training centers for new Nomads.
 Thank you to Linda May for gifting HOWA with her 5 acres in Douglas, AZ.
 Linda’s land has already hosted Caravans during the Spring Quarter 2019.
 In the long run, we intend to make some land suitable for primitive long-term camping with simple upgrades like Dump Stations and Bath Houses.